I wanted to

 would have added to the confusion.
 (Jer.
 14:13-16; compare John 7:45-49)

-Yet it was not impossible to recognize who spoke the truth!
+Yet it was possible to recognize who spoke the truth!
 They had the Law of

 Moses wherein Jehovah had outlined the blessings, if they proved faithful by